timklapdor/csulx/_pages/strategy-archive.md

 tag:
 ---

+The full list of strategies are included below:

 <!-- Get the tag name for every tag on the site and set them to the `site_tags` variable. -->
 {% capture site_tags %}{% for tag in site.tags %}{{ tag | first }}{% unless forloop.last %},{% endunless %}{% endfor %}{% endcapture %}